HomeSongs

 Bellida, Bellida

-what is your tradition
+what was your tradition

-making cakes and couscous
+and couscous

-and with Pepe eating
+and now with Pepe

-butter with pork
+butter and pork

 Pepito my dear